-If you want to file for PA tax forgiveness, you will need to file a personal income return in PA (PA-40) and will also need to complete the Schedule SP form.
+If you want to file for Pennsylvania tax forgiveness, you will need to file a personal income return in PA (PA-40) and will also need to complete the PA schedule SP form.

-If you have questions about the PA tax forgiveness program, you can visit the Pennsylvania Department of Revenue’s online customer service center.
+If you have questions about the Pennsylvania tax forgiveness program, you can visit the Pennsylvania Department of Revenue’s online customer service center.

 Additionally, you can call the following number about your taxes: 717-787-8201 and this number for your business taxes: 717-787-1064.

 Get expert tax assistance

 Just like filing taxes, you can file for tax assistance on your own.
 However, it can be hard to keep track of all the forms and details that come with tax time.
 If you’d like to hand over your taxes to a professional who can ensure you don’t miss any credits or deductions, consider hiring a tax preparation firm or paying for a software program that can guide you.
 Below we’ve curated a list of leading tax prep providers so you can easily review and compare your options side-by-side.